andreagrisafi/SALTED/example/water_monomer_PySCF/README.rst

    :code:`qmcode:`: define the quantum-mechanical code as :code:`pyscf`

-   :code:`path2qm`: set the path where the PySCF calculations are going to be perfomed
+   :code:`path2qm`: set the path where the PySCF data are going to be saved

    :code:`qmbasis`: define the wave function basis set for the Kohn-Sham calculation (example: :code:`cc-pvqz`)